FVF Law is a values driven law firm.

 If you sustained an injury caused by another party, you could be entitled to compensation for your economic damages, injuries, and non-economic damages.
 The amount of time to file a lawsuit is limited by the Texas statute of limitations.

 Contact or call FVF Law to discuss your legal rights and options at (512) 982-9328.
 Don’t delay seeking legal advice about your injury claim.
-Putting off talking with a personal injury lawyer could cause you to lose the ability to file a claim.
+Putting off talking with an Austin personal injury attorney could cause you to lose the ability to file a claim.

 A statute of limitations is a deadline for pursuing legal causes of action.
 These deadlines apply in civil cases, such as car accident cases, medical malpractice, product liability, and other personal injury claims.
 There are also statutes of limitations for criminal cases.